Last updated: Dec 2020

 ‘... there is a substantial reduction in risk of CHD compared with that of continuing smokers with the first two to four years of smoking abstinence, followed by a slower decline of risk, with risk approaching that of never smokers in fifteen to twenty years.
 For methodological reasons, the assessment of risk reduction is problematic within the first two years of cessation.’(p 342)

-The International Agency for Research on Cancer also cites a reduced risk of 35% within two to four years for persons already suffering from CHD, and says studies on subjects without diagnosed CHD are ‘compatible with this conclusion and point toward similar relative risk reduction.’
-11 (p 336).
+The International Agency for Research on Cancer also cites a reduced risk of 35% within two to four years for persons already suffering from CHD, and found studies on subjects without diagnosed CHD are ‘compatible with this conclusion and point toward similar relative risk reduction.’
+14(p 336).

 3.1.2 Cerebrovascular disease (stroke)

 A stroke occurs when blood flow to the brain is interrupted, leading to injury or death of brain tissue.
 This occurs most commonly because of arterial blockage caused by atherosclerosis or a blood clot, an event known as an ischaemic stroke.
-Happening less often, but more likely to be fatal when it does arise, is a haemorrhagic stroke, in which bleeding occurs from a leaking or ruptured arterial wall at a point weakened by atherosclerosis.
+Happening less often, but more likely to be fatal, is a haemorrhagic stroke, in which bleeding occurs from a leaking or ruptured arterial wall at a point weakened by atherosclerosis.
 Sometimes the artery stretches at the site of weakness, causing it to balloon out, forming an aneurysm.
 The bigger the aneurysm, the more likely it is to rupture, causing haemorrhage and a resultant stroke.